 12. Your Social Media Presence Matters

 We’re way past the point of whether promoting your business on social media is an option.
 Put yourself in the shoes of a consumer.

 If you buy a pair of shoes from a business online, you’re very likely to look for them on Instagram or Facebook as well, or have made the purchase from a advert on these platforms.

 You not only need to secure your business’ presence on all social media platforms, but you should do it strategically.
 That means regularly updating your business pages and engaging with your followers.
 Make sure that all the contact information is accurate in the bios as well.

 If you have a logo, ensure that it's the same across all platforms, so there's no confusion among your customers.
 More than anything else, keep the fresh content coming.

-Empty or outdated pages are not a good look, and they do not instill brand trust among your customers.
+Empty or outdated pages are not a good look, and they do not instil brand trust among your customers.
 Also, a part of establishing your social media presence is paid advertisement.
 Initially, you can rely on Instagram and Facebook ads to create targeted campaigns and attract more followers.

 13. Your Email List Is Incredibly Valuable